In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 This is one of the biggest reasons functions are so important.

 They reduce repetition, make code easier to manage, and lower the chance of mistakes.
-They also make programs easier to read, because instead of showing every small step again and again, the code can simply call a well named function.
+They also make programs easier to read, because instead of showing every small step again and again, the code can simply call a well-named function.

 Just like pressing the same microwave button gives you a similar result each time, calling a reusable function gives you a predictable result in different situations.